Delaware’s Climate

 Temperatures

-Delaware Average Annual Temperature 1895-2019.
+Delaware Average Annual Temperatures From 1895-2023 with the Most Recent 30-year Mean Temperature Line Plotted in dark gray.
 Data from NOAA Climate at a Glance. [link]

-Mean annual temperatures across the State range from 54.0 ° F in northern New Castle County to 58.1 ° F along the Atlantic coast of southern Delaware.
-Average annual precipitation is approximately 45” statewide.
+Mean annual temperatures across the State range from 54.0 °F in northern New Castle County to 58.1 °F along the Atlantic coast of southern Delaware.
+There has been a noticeable increase in mean annual temperatures since approximately 1980.

 Precipitation and Storms